wordpressninja/angularapp/list-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+#Excersie II

+1. Add a input field which updates a property (username) via Twoway Binding
+2. Output the username property via String interpolation in paragraph tags.
+3. Add a button which may only be clicked if the username is not an empty string
+4. Upon clicking the button, the username should reset to an empty string.